Skip to content

 A Self-Catering Gem

-Family House City Centre
+Family House City Center

 With a fully equipped kitchen, WiFi and patio it’s unusual to find a property like this.
 With four double bedrooms, it’s perfect for a family and is within walking distance of all the major attractions.